 Typically, our samples are built for Maven build automation tool.
 This tool is really handy as it automates downloading all required dependencies before building and executing the project.
 All the required dependencies and other project settings are described in the

-You can run test from your IDE or directly from command line using maven:
+You can run tests from your IDE or directly from the command line using maven:

 >mvn clean test -Dtest=SampleAppiumTest

 or to be more precise: